alex179ohm/reredigo/README.md

 REDIS Controller for Revel.
 ========

-Simple redis db controller for revel application.
+Simple redis db controller for revel application written on top of [redigo](https://github.com/garyburd/redigo) client.

 #### CONFIGURATION
 few variables are exposed for correct redis connection and authentication.